10 Feb The Sable Island Institute at Point Pleasant Park

 Types of smaller items of plastic litter commonly found on Sable Island, sorted and bagged (reusing plastic bags that originally contained the latex balloons used in the aerology program conducted by the Meteorological Service of Canada on the island).

-Bags of plastic containers collected during brand audit surveys on Sable Island, sorted, cleaned, and brought back to the Institute for use in educational programming or for disposal as recycling.
+Bags of plastic containers collected during brand audit surveys on Sable Island, sorted, cleaned, and brought back to the Institute for use in exhibitry and other educational programming or for disposal as recycling.

 Beached litter from Sable Island displayed at the Institute: a jar of latex balloon lips; a bouquet of plastic flowers and polystyrene berries; and some fragments of net and other fishing gear.